iotivity/IoTivity-Getting-Started/gsg-kit.md

 6. As before, select the discovered device.
 Notice the changed capabilities.
 ***
-**[Todo Concrete: after OCF provides detail in step 3 above: insert screenshot of relevant section in OTGC with callout to changes]**
+**[Todo OCF: Based on the detail in step 3 above, insert screenshot of relevant section in OTGC with callout to changes]**
 ***

 ## Digging deeper: Next steps for development